SAP/webres6/README.md

  - Because we don't have long-term cooke state, we [expect that some advertisements and analytics may not be loaded](https://doi.org/10.48550/arXiv.2506.11947).
  - No authentication/login takes place

-It ignores DNS aspects: Even if this tool reports green, it is still necessary to check the whole DNS delegation chain of all hosts involved for IPv6-only realness.
-A tool for this is [ready.chair6.net](/https://ready.chair6.net/).
+Without *dnsprobe*, it ignores DNS aspects: Even if this tool reports green, it is still necessary to check the whole DNS delegation chain of all hosts involved for IPv6-only realness.
+With the *dnsprobe* microservice included in the project, DNS testing is a little fragile, especially in containerized environments.
+A tool for more thorough DNS IPv6-only testing is [ready.chair6.net](/https://ready.chair6.net/).

 ## Requirements